walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 entries large) and implemented an \\(O(n^2)\\) but constant space matching algorithm.

-It turns out it actually didn't reach its goal, because often a new child process inherits the parent's supplementary groups.
-Therefore, even so the caller doesn't care about supplementary groups, `setgroups` can be called anyway.
+It turns out that it actually didn't achieve its goal, because often a new child process inherits the parent's supplementary groups.
+Therefore, even if the caller doesn't care about supplementary groups, `setgroups` can be called anyway.

 # Accepted solution: define a new member in the `Credential` struct